 Step 5: Dust your counter with some gluten free flour, or dust a silicone mat.
-Use a rolling pin to roll the dough out to about ¼ inch thickness.
+Use a rolling pin to roll the dough to about ¼ inch thick.

-Gently move the pie crust to a prepared greased pie pan.
+Gently move the pie crust into a prepared greased pie pan.
 Trim the edges to remove areas with extra long dough.

 Now is a good time to preheat your oven to 400º F.

 Step 7: Pour the blueberry pie filling into the pie crust.
-Use a large spoon to spread the mixture out so that it is evenly disbursed.
+Use a large spoon to spread the mixture to be evenly disbursed.

 Step 8: Roll out the top crust and place it over the pie filling.
 Use your fingers to pinch the edges together.
-If you prefer to make a decorative pie crust top, see below for directions to make a lattice top crust, or a cookie cutter-shaped top crust.
+If you prefer a decorative pie crust top, see below for directions to make a lattice top crust or a cookie cutter-shaped top crust.